 ETF Academy Investment Funds: An Efficient Way to Diversify Investments

-Funds are the most efficient way for individuals to diversify their investments.
+Investment funds are the most efficient way for individuals to diversify their investments.
 As explained in the previous chapter, diversification is the best way to reduce risk while not necessarily giving up returns.
-Whether traditional mutual funds or ETFs, funds are a convenient way of pooling your investment with others to achieve valuable diversification.
+Whether traditional mutual funds or ETFs, investment funds are a convenient way of pooling your investment with others to achieve valuable diversification.

 Investment funds trace their origins to the Netherlands in the 18th Century.
 Historians credit the Dutch East India Company (VOC) with creating the first pooled fund when it asked citizens to club together to finance a sea voyage.
 A successful voyage would yield substantial profits; less success would lead to smaller profits or even some capital loss.